-A while back, I was scrolling through Twitter when I got notified that someone DM-ed me.
-I’d recently written yet another article on menstruation, so I was prepared for – rather, I was expecting – the worst.
+As a feminist who is pretty vocal about, well, being a feminist, you learn to deal with a lot of shit.
+Part of that is cyber harassment.
+So, a while back after I’d written a piece around menstruation, when I was scrolling through Twitter and got notified that someone DM-ed me, I was prepared – rather, I was expecting – the worst.
 When I opened the message, I wasn’t all too surprised.
 Yet another day, yet another internet troll.

 Lesson number one: If my DMs are open so that people can reach out to me, it’s definitely me asking to be called a slut.
 Only sluts enable direct messaging.
 That celebrity you want to DM telling them you love them?
 Slut.
 Do you leave your DMs open, too?
 If yes, then welcome to the slut club.

 I mean I did used to think it’s a nice way to communicate with people, find stories, and just generally have healthy discussions online.
 Little did I know, I was being a hoe.